laserpants/trombone/docs/basic-configuration.rst

 Ping
 ****

-To send a ping request to the server, we may use a command line tool like ``curl``:
+To send a ping request to the server, we may then use a command line tool like ``curl``:

 ::